-- .
-Extinguish any open flames, pilot lights and all smoking materials. - Shut off the propane supply at the container valve(s) or propane supply connection. - 3.
-Do not touch electrical switches. - 4.
-Open doors and other ventilating openings. - 5.
-Leave the area until odor clears. - Have the propane system checked and leakage source corrected before using again.
+- 1. Extinguish any open flames, pilot lights and all smoking materials. - 2.
+Shut off the propane supply at the container valve(s) or propane supply connection. - 3.
+Do not touch electrical switches. - openings. - Leave the area until odor clears.
+6. Have the propane system - checked and leakage source corrected before using again.